-You are not required to file Form IL-505-B, Automatic Extension Payment, in order to obtain this automatic extension.
-However, if you expect tax to be due, you must use Form IL-505-B to pay any tentative tax due in order to avoid interest and penalty on tax not paid by the original due date of the return.
-An extension of time to file your Form IL-1120 does not extend the amount of time you have to pay your Illinois tax liability.
+You are not required to file a form to obtain this automatic extension.
+However, if you expect tax to be due, you must use Form IL-1120-V, Payment Voucher for Corporation Income and Replacement Tax, to pay any tentative tax due in order to avoid interest and penalty on tax not paid by the original due date of the return.
+An extension of time to file your Form IL-1120 does not extend the amount of time to pay your Illinois tax liability.

 Corporations (other than S corporations) who can reasonably expect their income and replacement tax liability to be more than $400 must make quarterly estimated payments.
 Estimated Payments are due on the 15th day of the 4th, 6th, 9th, and 12th months of the tax year.
-Corporations who mail estimated tax payments must complete Form IL-1120-ES, Estimated Income and Replacement Tax Payment for Corporations.
+Corporations who mail estimated tax payments must complete Form IL-1120-V, Payment Voucher for Corporation Income and Replacement Tax.

-NOTE: If payments are made by an electronic method do not complete Form IL-1120-ES.
+NOTE: If payments are made by an electronic method do not complete Form IL-1120-V.

 If you need to correct or change your return after it has been filed, you must file Form IL-1120-X, Amended Corporation Income and Replacement Tax Return.
 Returns filed before the extended due date of the return are treated as your original return for all purposes.